-The Society of Composers, Authors and Music Publishers of Canada ("SOCAN") 's Tariff 2.A requires the payment of royalties by commercial television stations to SOCAN in compensation for the right to communicate to the public by telecommunication, in Canada, musical or dramatico musical works forming part of its repertoire.
-Since 1959, the tariff has been set at a percentage of a television station's gross revenues.
-In January 1998, the Copyright Board reduced the then applicable rate from 2.1% to 1.8% and set up a "modified blanket license," allowing television stations to "opt out" of the traditional blanket license for certain programs.
+Tariffs 2A and 17 of the Society of Composers, Authors and Music Publishers of Canada ("SOCAN") require the payment of a royalty to SOCAN by the commercial television stations and by the specialty services in compensation for the right to communicate to the public by telecommunication in Canada the musical works forming part of SOCAN's repertoire and contained in the audiovisual works broadcast.
+The tariffs represent a percentage of the gross income of the stations and services.
+In January 1998, the Copyright Board reduced the applicable rate from 2.1% to 1.9%, and fixed a "modified blanket license", allowing television stations to "withdraw" from the standard blanket license regarding certain broadcasts.